EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 }
 ```

-The `CartProjection.TryProject()` function above will try to project the event into the appropriate key-value pair in redis.
+The `CartProjection.TryProject()` function above will try to project the event into the appropriate key-value pair in Redis.

-If the event is `ItemGotAdded` then a Redis sort set is incremented with the product key for that particular hour.
+If the event is `ItemGotAdded`, then a Redis sort set is incremented with the product key for that particular hour.

-A hash set is also used to map product Ids to product names (Used later in the Demo Web Page to construct a top 10 products table).
+A hash set is also used to map product IDs to product names (this is used later in the Demo Web Page to construct a table of the top 10 products).

 ```cs
 public static void Project(ITransaction txn, ItemGotAdded addedEvent)